-I have spent the last 8 years working with over 1500 kids aged between 8 – 18 years of age in the following areas – Positive Self-Esteem, Social Media Awareness, Bullying, Exam Pressures, Friendship Issues and many more.
+I have spent the last 8 years working with over 1500 kids aged between 8 – 18 years of age in the following areas – Positive Self-Esteem, Social Media Awareness, Bullying, Exam Pressures, Friendship Issues, Coping Skills and many more.

 Kids are learning to judge themselves by comparing themselves to others online.
 They are bombarded daily with images of their peers looking ‘perfect’, appearing ‘happy’, and with a busy social life.
 What they do not see is these same people when they are having a bad day, when they are feeling lonely, upset or angry.
 Social media allows anyone to show a snippet of their lives, and only the part they want people to see.
 Anyone trying to live up to these false expectations will find it impossible, and very damaging to their self-esteem.
-I see far too many 8-12 year olds who find it hard to ‘fit in’.
+I see far too many 8-12 year olds who find it hard to ‘fit in’, far too many 13-18 year olds that have seriously low self-esteem.
 They are constantly comparing themselves to others online and find they always fall short.
 We need to help them to understand the reality of online worlds, how false they are.
 This needs to be explained from a very early age before they do damage to their own self-esteem.

 Recent workshops with 17/18 year olds showed me how social media is effecting this age group today.
 Students are crying out for support on how to find a balance between their real world and their online world.
 Over 90% said they regret using their phones so much because;